navalnica/VoicedCalculator/readme.md

 Written in python using `tkinter` and `winsound` standard libraries.

 Calculator voices each arithmetic operation, input digit and result of calculations.
+It plays separate audio files from `voice` folder that correspond to each digit and operation.

 ### How to run
 * Download the code